atommo999/furydynamo/README.md

 <b>Dead Side:</b> Usually solid, housing a bearing to support the other end of the rotor shaft.

-<b>Expansion Chamber: Galinstan expands when it gets hot from friction.
+<b>Expansion Chamber:</b> Galinstan expands when it gets hot from friction.
 The container usually has a small reservoir or "header tank" at the top to allow for volume changes without blowing the seals.

 <h3>The Galinstan "Fill Path"</h3>